DandyCodes/e-commerce-backend/README.md

 ## Description:

-An express server using sequelize to interact with a MySQL database in response to HTTP GET, POST, PUT and DELETE requests.
+An e-commerce backend with models representing products, categories and tags which leverages an express server using sequelize to interact with a MySQL database in response to HTTP requests which modify persistent data through ORM.

 ## Table of Contents: